asunapg/scarval/docs/How-to-deploy.md

 ### Create /apps/chaosmonkey/chaosmonkey-terminate.sh

-When Chaos Monkey schedules terminations, it will create cron jobs that call the path specified by `chaosmonkey.term_path`, which defaults to /apps/chaosmonkey/chaosmonkey-terminate.sh
+When scarval schedules terminations, it will create cron jobs that call the path specified by `chaosmonkey.term_path`, which defaults to /apps/chaosmonkey/chaosmonkey-terminate.sh

 /apps/chaosmonkey/chaosmonkey-terminate.sh: